 - A #10 envelope.
-This is the envelope that will be addressed to the player and will have your return address.
-Make sure your return address is on there (just in case they’re moved or been traded, etc) and also make sure to include a stamp.
-In most cases, if you’re sending one or two cards to be signed, you will only need one first class stamp to cover the postage.
+This is the envelope that will be addressed to the player and have your return address.
+Make sure your return address is on there (just in case they’ve moved or been traded, etc) and also make sure to include a stamp.
+In most cases, if you’re sending one or two cards to be signed, you will only need one First Class stamp to cover the postage.
 Also, make sure you are using peel & seal envelopes.
-Obviously, it’s up to you which type of envelope you decide, but the peel & seals area lot quicker to use.
+Obviously, it’s up to you which type of envelope you decide on, but the peel & seals are a lot quicker to use.

 - A #6 3/4 envelope.
 This is the envelope that will be used to send your cards back to you and should be smaller than the outer envelope so that it fits nicely inside the #10 envelope without bending or folding.
 This envelope should have your address in both address locations (yes, the to and the from).
-This way, just in case you didn’t include enough postage, it will be sent to you and you just have to pay the postage to be given the envelope.
+By doing so, just in case you didn’t include enough postage, it will be sent to you and you just have to pay the postage to be given the envelope.
 And again, use the peel & seals.
-In regards to the stamps to be used, if you’re sending one or two cards to be signed and returned, you’ll only need one first class stamp to cover the postage.
+In regards to the stamps to be used, if you’re sending one or two cards to be signed and returned, you’ll only need one First Class stamp to cover the postage.
 Just be sure to use a Forever stamp (more info on this below).

 - The cards to be signed.
 This again is your choice.
 Many collectors will use trading cards because the player’s name and picture are on there.
-Just make sure to use cards such as Topps Heritage or Allen & Ginter because they have a matte finish which will prevent the autograph from smearing.
-Signing glossy cards (such as Topps or Topps Chrome) with a Sharpie will, in most cases, smear as the player puts the card in the return envelope.
+The preferred choice of many is to use cards such as Topps Heritage or Allen & Ginter because they have a matte finish which will prevent the autograph from smearing.
+Signing glossy cards (such as Topps or Topps Chrome) with a Sharpie will, in many cases, smear as the player puts the card in the return envelope.
 Another option that many people use is index cards or sketch cards.
 Index cards are extremely cheap and you can usually get 100 or so for less than $1.
 My only suggestion is to use blank, not ruled, index cards.
 Sketch cards are another option although they tend to be fairly expensive in comparison to the index cards.
 However, you can usually find standard trading card sized sketch cards on Amazon or at any of the big-box craft stores.

 - Stamps.
 Use Forever stamps!
-I cannot say this enough!
-Some athletes are not the most timely in regards to sending backs their requests as I’ve had many requests returned after year or longer.
+I cannot stress this enough!
+Some athletes are not the most timely in regards to sending back their requests as I’ve had many requests returned after year or longer.
 Also, you want to be prepared for a USPS rate increase and by using a Forever stamp, you’ll never have to worry about that.

 - Penny sleeves.
 This is a matter of preference.
-In my opinion, penny sleeves will provide little protection and increases the chances of the autograph smearing. personally, I only include the card I want to be signed.
+In my opinion, penny sleeves will provide little protection and increases the chances of the autograph smearing.
+Personally, I only include the card I want to be signed.
 No penny sleeves.
 No toploaders.
 The less the athlete has to fool with, the better.
-However, if you are sending something more valuable than a couple bucks, feel free to use a toploader.
+However, if you are sending something worth more than a couple bucks, feel free to use a toploader.
 I just wouldn’t make a habit of it due to the added cost.